Income & Work

 Paid annual leave does not arrive all at once — it builds up gradually as you work.
 Here is how accrual works and what happens to leave you do not use.

 Annual leave is one of the most valuable parts of paid employment, yet many people are unsure exactly how it works — how it builds up, how it is paid, and what happens to it if they do not take it.
-This guide explains the mechanics of annual leave in plain terms.
+This guide explains the mechanics of annual leave in plain terms, with the arithmetic laid out so you can check your own payslip against it.

 Leave Accrues Gradually